aparnnaH/travel_journal/README.md

 - Dashboard and Profile now surface Travel Circle without keeping Friends in the main header nav.
 - Canva Connect lets users create Canva journal pages, import finished designs, save Canva previews, and organize created designs in a Travel Journal Canva folder.
 - Journal sharing prompts users to open Travel Circle when no friends exist.
+- Dashboard next-best moves include a Review recent activity shortcut into the journal archive.
+- Passport centers collection progress in the Collection Ledger with collected, unissued, region, and seal counts.
-- Travel Audit compares visited countries with passport stamp matches, missing map-stamp links, and still-locked stamp goals.
+- Travel Audit compares visited countries with passport stamp matches, missing map-stamp links, still-locked stamp goals, and friend-specific detail handoff into Travel Circle.
 - Signed-in header shows the profile image or initials beside the account label.
 - Profile completeness is hidden once the profile is complete.